msk-mind/docker/qupath/README.md

     image=data/sample_data/CMU-1-Small-Region_2.svs run-singularity-gpu
 ```

-To start from a clean slate, simply delete the `.singularity` sub-directory and re-initialize the local singularity environment by executing `init_singularity_env.sh`.
+To restart with a clean slate, simply delete the `.singularity` sub-directory and re-initialize the local singularity environment by executing `init_singularity_env.sh`.

 # Section 2: Building and Running Image with Docker (WIP)